10 Best Music Marketing Campaigns

 What are Music Marketing Strategies?

-From posting animated track snippets to putting together an effective electronic press kit, there are myriad different music marketing strategies pursued by our favourite bands.
+From posting animated track snippets to putting together an effective one sheet, there are multiple different music marketing strategies pursued by our favourite bands and artists.

-A marketing budget will often dictate what approach might be taken with independent artists and emerging artists often needing to be more inventive than bands signed with major labels.
+A marketing budget will often dictate what approach might be taken with independent artists and emerging acts often needing to be more inventive than bands signed with major labels.

 How to Learn the Latest Music Marketing Ideas